cjs0818/sHRI_base/MicArray_conversation/README.md

 ### Connect the ReSpeaker USB 4 Mic Array to the NUC PC using a USB cable.

 To run
-1. In one terminal, type
+1. [Server] In one terminal, type
     ```
     python sr_doa.py 2>/dev/null
     ```
     Here '2>/dev/null' is used to disable ALSA warning messages

-2. In the other terminal, move to the folder where odaslive execution exists (~/work/sHRI_base/MicArray_conversion/odas/build/bin) Then, type
+2. [Client] In the other terminal, move to the folder where odaslive execution exists (~/work/sHRI_base/MicArray_conversion/odas/build/bin) Then, type
     ```